Snapparazzi/SnapCoin/proposals/deployment_guide.md

 ```

 ## SNPC commands manual
-All commands in this section must be executed in terminal from directory with project, e.g snap-coin-token.
+All commands in this section must be executed in terminal from directory with project, e.g snap-coin.

 ### Usage syntax
 ```bash